 A stylish version of the Aquila race car in a clean blue-and-white color scheme, emphasizing the car’s form and elegance.

 I decided to enter the competition about two weeks before the deadline, as I was curious to see the chassis, but I didn’t have much time.
 Therefore, I teamed up with Torben Nyegaard Poulsen, who quickly sketched a design.
-From this sketch, I began building the 3D model.
+From this sketch, I began building the 3D model using advanced 3D modeling tools, an essential part of modern car design.

 Meanwhile, Torben added some details to the top view drawings, which I assumed were meant to be serious.
-This led me to work hard on adjusting the details on the fenders.
-It turned out that Torben hadn’t given much thought to those specific details, but they ultimately made the fenders look more dynamic and visually appealing.
+This motivated me to work diligently on refining the details on the fenders, showcasing the importance of dedication and ambition in achieving professional car design.
+It later turned out that Torben hadn’t put much thought into those specific details, but they ultimately made the fenders more dynamic and visually appealing – a hallmark of automotive styling.

 A few days after submitting the project, I received an email informing me that Aquila had postponed the evaluation of the projects.
 It took some time before I received confirmation that we had progressed to the next round.
-In the email, I also received a detailed review from three judges, outlining which aspects of the concept needed improvement.
-Some of the feedback was written in highly technical English.
+The email also included a detailed review from three judges, highlighting areas for improvement in the concept.
+Some of the feedback was highly technical and written in English, offering valuable insights into the expectations of race car engineering and performance vehicle concepts.

 At the end of the email, I was asked if I wanted my name mentioned on their Facebook page, which I gladly accepted.